 Why am I on Probation?

-You were on Probation prior to last semester and have not completed 16 consecutive credits with a C or better.
+You achieved less than a 2.0 GPA in your last semester or were on were on Probation prior to last semester and have not completed 16 consecutive credits with a C or better.

 How did I get here?